imba/imba.io/README.md

 # to build www/client.js for development
 # this will include sourcemaps++ and
 # recompile whenever files change

+gulp watch
+# to build/watch less to css
 ```

 `gulp watch` to continually recompile stylesheets from less/